Last Updated on January 19, 2024 by The ZenMaid Team

 The truth is, if you are trying to sell your customers something every time you get in front of them, building an authentic rapport with them is going to be very difficult.

-By sharing free and practical advice, tips and information, you will be helping both your existing and prospective clients.
+By sharing free and practical advice, tips and information, you will be helping both your existing clients and prospective clients.

 When they see the value you are providing for free, they’re sure to ask, “If this is the level of value they provide for free, imagine what I’ll get if I pay for their services!”